thebinaryfelix/ironhack-rover-challenge/README.md

 [logo4]: https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_596bde4c6f92c60447ea2e1644da168e.gif "Logo Title Text 2"

 ## Iteration 4 | Tracking
 We want to know where our rover has been.
 Create a property on the rover object that contains the coordinates of the places it has been.
-Call this property travelLog and it will be an Array.
+Call this property `travelLog` and it will be an Array.

 After each move, push the coordinates of the previous space to the travelLog array.

 ## Classificatory
 Finally, let's implement the final functionalities to the rover!

 - Make sure your rover doesn’t accidentally roam off the map!
-Create a function to verify if the rover has reached the limits of the canvas.
+Complete the function `checkBoardLimits()` to verify if the rover has reached the limits of the canvas.
 - After that, make the rover stop moving if it's already on the limit of the board.
 - Lastly, calling our functions on the console is so boring...
 Let's call our functions (turnLeft, turnRight, moveForward and moveBackwards) when pressing the arrows on the keyboard!